 Have to monitor multiple #hashtags or keywords

 Difficult to have a follow-up dialogue with a customer

 On analysing all the factors, it's safe to state that a business must use both the options to gather customer review.
 Direct feedback helps you address customer service issues, whereas social media allows you to create buzz around your products and services.

 For the success of a direct feedback channel, you must have designated staff to receive a text or email alerts directly whenever feedback is submitted.
 They must reply immediately and provide appropriate support.
 The entire process should be automated to avoid confusion.

 Similarly, social media monitoring is crucial to monitor all the platforms using the hashtags and keywords to identify comments relevant to your business.
 It then must be forwarded to the right team for follow-up action.

 Now back to the million-dollar question, which method is more efficient.
 We would recommend the direct feedback way as it is immediate, targeted, no additional workforce, and the feedbacks are always relevant to your brand.

-Professionally a digital marketing expert, Ricky is considered to be James Bond when it comes to online academic writing services.
-Pete runs a successful blog that is dedicated to enlightening students about online writing services.
+Professionally an academic writer and reviewer, Ricky is considered to be James Bond when it comes to online academic writing services.
+Ricky runs a successful blog that is dedicated to enlightening students about online writing services.
 All his blogs are well-researched and no less than eye-openers.
-Apart from digital marketing and truth, he is a football aficionado.
+Apart from review, writing and truth, he is a football aficionado.
 So, when he is not working, he can be found busy with football.